sonatype/chef-nexus-repository-manager/README.md

    the software.
 It also uses an ENTRYPOINT script to ensure the running user has access to the appropriate permissions for OpenShift 'restricted' SCC.
  - nexus_repository_manager::3x-docker
-   Nearly identical to the rh-docker recipe, but excluding the java recipe.
+   Nearly identical to the rh-docker recipe, but excluding the java recipe

 #### Red Hat help.1